 How much does a domain name cost?
 In short, the answer depends on your needs and budget.

-Consider the following factors that can affect the domain name cost:
+Consider the following factors that can affect the cost:

 - Company registering your domain

-- Extension for the domain name, such as .com or .live
+- Extension for the domain name, such as .com, .live or .store.

 - Domain privacy protection costs